BYU-PCCL/DL-MPC/README.md

 - Show an example of how you would use the models for inference/control
 - Make our methodology more transparent to allow for easier replication

+This repo contains all data used and all training code used for the paper.
+There is also a script for inference that you can use to simulate your own plots to see how the models fit the data.

+## Setup
 To clone repo, run:
 ```bash
 git clone https://github.com/tsor13/DL-MPC
 ```

-This repo contains all data used and all training code used for the paper.
-There is also a script for inference that you can use to simulate your own plots to see how the models fit the data.
+To download data:
+- Linux: `sh download_linux.sh`
+- Mac or Windows: Download and unzip models (https://ndownloader.figshare.com/files/26840927) and data (https://ndownloader.figshare.com/files/26841041) into root repo directory.

 ## Authors
 This code is provided by Taylor Sorensen, Curtis Johnson, and Tyler Quackenbush.
 For any questions, please reach out to Taylor at tsor1313@gmail.com.